Divorce mediator Nicole K. Levy discusses overcoming anger in the mediation process.

 In short, mediation is highly effective at defusing the anger and strong emotions that often result in negative outcomes for individuals in litigation.
 If you or your former partner are consumed by strong emotions, you should consider trying mediation as a way of avoiding the pitfalls of angry behavior that manifest during litigation.

 Nicole is a divorce mediator and mediation coach for South Shore Divorce Mediation, with offices in Hingham, Massachusetts and East Sandwich, Massachusetts.
 She is also a collaborative law attorney Senior Associate Attorney for Lynch & Owens, P.C., where she specializes in divorce and family law issues.
 Nicole is a statutory mediator under M.G.L.
 Ch.
 233, s.
 23C and a proud member of the Massachusetts Council on Family Mediation.
+To read more from Nicole, check out her content on the Lynch & Owens blog.

 Disclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should meet with an attorney for advice regarding your individual situation.
 You are invited to contact our office.
 Contacting the office does not create an attorney-client or mediator-client relationship.
 Please do not send any confidential information to the office until such time as an attorney-client or mediator-client relationship has been established.
 This blog is considered an advertisement for the Law Office of Lynch & Owens, P.C. d/b/a South Shore Divorce Mediation.
 The Massachusetts Rules of Professional Conduct broadly govern all advertisements and communications made by attorneys and law firms in the Commonwealth.
 Generally, legal websites and any other content published on the internet by lawyers are considered a type of communication and an advertisement, according to the Comments to Rule 7.2.